Prof. Dominic Eggbeer

 Emily Bilbie, Business Development Design Engineer, Surgical & Prosthetic Design, PDR - International Centre for Design and Research, Cardiff Metropolitan University, Western Avenue, Cardiff, CF5 2YB, UK.

 Emily's role within PDR’s Surgical & Prosthetic Design (SPD) team requires close working with medical specialists and industry to develop programmes of research and, provide advice, expertise and consultancy required to bring new product opportunities to market effectively.
-This is central to PDR-SPD’s mission, to support healthcare professionals and wider stakeholders deliver top healthcare by working in collaboration to research, design and develop medically approved patient-specific devices that mitigate risk, are user-friendly and informed by regular scientific reviews.
+She also produces and edits courses for SPD-Academy, who deliver educational videos to support the continuing professional development of medical professionals across the globe.
+This is central to PDR-SPD’s mission, to inspire and enable the application of design technologies to improve personalised healthcare solutions.

 Emily has expertise in Geomagic FreeForm Plus, Materialise Mimics, SolidWorks and other advanced computer aided design and production methods required to produce personalised medical devices.